Teaching During Campus Closure

 How can I offer synchronous lectures/meetings for my students?

-Zoom is a web conferencing application where many individuals can join the same meeting and share audio and video.
+Zoom is a video web conferencing application where many individuals can join the same meeting and share audio and video.
 It also allows for screen sharing and presentation mode.
-Free Zoom accounts allow anyone to set up sessions lasting up to 40 minutes.
-The TLTC recommends that instructors sign up for a free Zoom account and download the latest version directly from the Zoom.us website.
+You can record your Zoom meeting, upload it to YouTube (as unlisted, see below), and make it available to your students by posting it as a URL resource or embedding the video in your course.

-CTS is also offering Zoom Video Chat Tech Support during the following hours:
+CTS is offering Zoom Video Chat Tech Support during the following hours:

 Monday-Thursday 8:00am-7:45pm, Friday 8:00am-4:45pm